burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 Documentation: [cpp reference details](https://en.cppreference.com/w/cpp/container/vector/emplace_back).

 ## 2. vector::shrink_to_fit
-`vector::shrink_to_fit` method requests the removal of unused capacity from the reserved memory of `std::vector` that encapsulates dynamic linear array.
+`vector::shrink_to_fit` method requests the removal of unused capacity from the reserved memory of `std::vector` that encapsulates the dynamic linear array.

 Documentation: [cpp reference details](https://en.cppreference.com/w/cpp/container/vector/shrink_to_fit).

 ## 3. noexcept function specification
-The `noexcept` specification - is like `throw()` specification for functions from C++98/03, but it allows more optimization.
+The `noexcept` specification is like the `throw()` specification for functions from C++98/03, but it allows for more optimization.
 Also, `throw()` is an explicit exception specification.

 > The exception specification has been deprecated in C++11 and removed from C++17.